infiniteflight/infiniteflight-docs/getting-started/home-user-interface/settings.md

-2. Each setting is labelled and has a brief explanation beneath it
+2. Each setting is labelled and has a brief description beneath it